BestReplacementWindows.org

 No BS.
 No Hype.
 Just The True Facts About All Replacement Windows.

 What Are The Best Replacement Windows For A House?
-Are Replacement House Windows The Way To Go?

-What is a replacement window?
+Exactly what is a replacement window?

 You should certainly consider custom-sized windows for the very simple reason that they'll fit better.
 Stock-sized windows can require extensive carpentry work both inside and outside your home.
 Such work can be costly and inconvenient.
+It can domino into other expenses like rewallpapering and painting both inside and outside the house.

-Don't forget there are all the specs and jargon to wade through, and this is topped off by the fact that each man tells you his window is the best.
+Don't forget there are all the specs and jargon to wade through, and this is topped off by the fact that each salesman tells you his window is the best.
 How do you decide?
 Who do you believe?
 Don't despair, you're not alone.
 Many others are having the exact same problem.

 This is where this site comes in.
 We're not here to sell you anything just to give you the facts.
 I'm a retired window man with over twenty plus years of experience.
 I've done thousands of homes (literally).
 I've used vinyl windows, wood windows, and composite windows.
 You'll get the straight facts, and nothing but the facts.
 It may not be what you want to hear, but it will be correct.
-I'm not here to tell you what you want to head, I'm here to tell you what is correct and true.
+I'm not here to tell you what you want to hear, I'm here to tell you what is correct and true.

 Let's start on this page with the single most important factor in a window.
 From here you can go to each page to see the strong and weak points of each type of window.